Study abroad

 What does that include?
 Just about everything you can think of!

-Businesses that provide healthcare services cover the making of drugs, equipment, and its distribution.
-That means that if the practice of healthcare that involves blood and operations is too much for you, there are several other avenues you can take.
+Businesses that provide healthcare services cover making drugs, equipment, and distribution.
+That means that if the healthcare practice involving blood and operations is too much for you, you can take several other avenues.

 Awaken your inner alchemist and help create and distribute medicine that people rely on to fight illness.
 Or be the engineer that refines the cameras used for surgeries.

-If you want to be on the front line and in the hospitals, know that healthcare extends to all kinds of professions in just one building.
-You can be a paramedic, a nursing assistant, or even a medical assistant.
+If you want to be on the front line and in the hospitals, know that healthcare extends to all professions in just one building.
+You can be a paramedic, a nursing assistant, or a medical assistant.

 Different Days